-Global experts advise in order to stir humanity towards sustainability we need to re-design everything, from our homes to our food, energy, transport and economic systems.
-This transformation needs to occur on a grand scale, and take into consideration people, planet, and livelihoods to arrive at a holistic balance as we humbly endeavour to redesign human presence on Earth.
+Global experts advise that in order to stir humanity towards sustainability, we need to re-design everything, from our homes to our food, energy, transport and economic systems.
+This transformation needs to occur on a grand scale and take into consideration people, planet and livelihoods to arrive at a holistic balance as we humbly endeavour to redesign human presence on Earth.

 So, what does it mean to re-design everything?

-Rooted in Gaia Education’s over 10 years of international experience in community design education and sustainable systems thinking, we offer you this short course that highlights what is possible, what is being done, and what remains to be done to transform society while addressing the most pressing issues of our times.
-Designing for Sustainability invites a cross-generational process of critical thinking, the exploration of innovative solutions and social entrepreneurship, and is inspried by what Thich Nhat Hanh has called “interbeing” - the connection we all share with all living things.
+Rooted in Gaia Education’s international experience in community design education and sustainable systems thinking over more than ten years, we offer you this short course that highlights what is possible, what is being done, and what remains to be done, to transform society, while addressing the most pressing issues of our times.
+Designing for Sustainability invites a cross-generational process of critical thinking, the exploration of innovative solutions and social entrepreneurship, and is inspired by what Thich Nhat Hanh has called ‘interbeing’ – the connection we share with all living things.

 If you are looking for a course that puts sustainability into perspective, with frameworks and real life inspirations and examples of effective design, this is the best introduction you will find online today.
 Start with understanding the big picture of Designing for Sustainability and begin your learning journey as a global-local agent of change.